varusan/pleroma/docs/installation/generic_pleroma_en.md

 pleroma $ cd ~pleroma/pleroma
 ```

 Note: The `master` branch was selected, you can switch to another one with `git checkout`.
+However, be aware almost all other branches are based on the `develop` branch (see [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/)), which usually contains database migrations not present in `master`, meaning that if you choose to switch from master you **can't** switch back until the next release.

 ## Install Elixir dependencies
 * Install the dependencies for Pleroma and answer with `yes` if it asks you to install `Hex`: